 The story has been shared across the world and featured on ITV Central News, This Morning as well as magazines and newspapers such as Men’s Fitness, Muscle & Fitness, The Guardian, Daily Mail and many more.

-I was diagnosed with Ulcerative Colitis back in 2003 and having battled against it for the last 10 years I now have an ileostomy, Ulcerative Colitis (UC) is a disease where an inflammation develops in the colon and the rectum (the large intestine).
-It is also known as an Auto Immune Disease in contrast to Crohn’s disease, which can affect areas of the gastrointestinal tract outside of the colon.
-Ulcerative colitis usually involves the rectum and is confined to the colon.
-Ulcerative colitis is a lifelong condition that affects one in 500 people in the UK.
+I was diagnosed with ulcerative colitis back in 2003 and having battled against it for the last 10 years I now have an ileostomy, ulcerative colitis (UC) is a disease where an inflammation develops in the colon and the rectum (the large intestine).

-Back 2013 my Ulcerative Colitis became out of control and the medication unfortunately wasn’t putting me into remission so I underwent a Sub Total Colectomy (My large intestine was removed) and I had an ileostomy.
+Back 2013 my ulcerative colitis became out of control and the medication unfortunately wasn’t putting me into remission so I underwent an operation where my large intestine was removed and I had an ileostomy.
 Life was different; I actually got my life back!
 I started back at the gym and training towards a National Body Building and Fitness Model competition, and in 2014 I won.
 My story went viral and I was able to tell the world about my condition and how I overcame it.

 During Christmas 2014, I started to notice symptoms I had never felt before.
 I felt cape-like pain across my neck and shoulders, headaches and was feeling very weak.
 I thought I had trained a little too hard in the gym and perhaps had a neck injury from training, so I went to see my GP.
 I was sent for an X-Ray which showed an abnormality and was sent back for an MRI.
 I have to say the appointment after that scan knocked me off my feet!